MatthiasHeim/MetX-promping-tool/EXPANSION_PLAN.md

         1. A user initiates an evaluation run from the UI.
         2. The system iterates through all entries in `test_cases`.
         3. For each case, it generates a `metx.json` using the prompt/model being tested.
-        4. It then makes a second LLM call to a "judge" model (e.g., GPT-4o).
+        4. It then makes a second LLM call to a "judge" model (e.g., Claude 4 Sonnet).
 The judge prompt will ask it to compare the `generated_json` against the `expected_json` and provide a similarity score (e.g., 1-10) and a textual description of any discrepancies.
         5. The results are stored in the `evaluation_results` table.
     -   **UI:** Create a new section in the application to manage test cases and view a dashboard of evaluation results, comparing different prompts/models side-by-side.